cea-hpc/modules/doc/source/module.rst

  loaded modulefile and its alternative names are separated by the ampersand character.

- This environment variable is intended for **module** command internal use to get knowledge of the alternative names matching loaded *modulefiles* in order to keep environment consistent when conflicts or pre-requirements are set over these alternative designations.
+ This environment variable is intended for :command:`module` command internal use to get knowledge of the alternative names matching loaded *modulefiles* in order to keep environment consistent when conflicts or pre-requirements are set over these alternative designations.
 It also helps to find a match after